Trump says NRA could soften opposition to gun reforms after mass shootings

 “I think there’s more pressure on all of us to do something,” Republican Senator Lindsey Graham told reporters on Air Force One.
 “If you’re out there just living a normal life, this is hard to understand why we can’t do something after multiple events.
 I just think the space to do nothing is gone.”

-Schumer and House Speaker Nancy Pelosi said they had spoken separately to Trump and he assured them he would review legislation that has already passed the Democratic-majority House but stalled in the Senate.
+Schumer and House of Representatives Speaker Nancy Pelosi said they had spoken separately to Trump and he assured them he would review legislation that has already passed the Democratic-majority House but stalled in the Senate.

 Nearly half of all Americans believe another mass shooting in the United States is highly likely soon, according to a Reuters/Ipsos public opinion poll released on Friday.